-Thank you for your interest in the MA Program in Sociology here at the University of Wisconsin–Milwaukee (UWM).
+Thank you for your interest in the MA Program in Sociology at the University of Wisconsin–Milwaukee (UWM).
 Before applying, please read this entire page.

-The graduate application is available at: http://graduateschool-apply.uwm.edu/?go=Sociology.
-The Graduate School recommends that you begin the application process one year before the semester you plan to start.
-Please note that new students are admitted to the PhD Program in Sociology for the fall semester only.
+New students are admitted to the MA Program in Sociology for the fall semester only.
 For best consideration, completed applications should be received by the Department no later than January 10th of the year that you intend to start, but if space permits we continue to review applications until mid-April.

 Applicants for admission to the UWM Graduate School must have the following: